Skip to Content

 Fairyland Trail Sign, Bryce Canyon National Park

-The trail can be challenging depending on your fitness level, and its distance requires a good amount of energy.
-Be sure to bring plenty of water, and reconsider if it’s going to be a particularly hot day.
+The trail can be challenging depending on your fitness level, and its distance requires a lot of energy.
+Be sure to bring plenty of water, and reconsider if it will be a particularly hot day.

 See Related: Things to Do in Zion National Park